rudyvdbrink/autohpsearch/README.md

 A Python package for automatic hyperparameter tuning of machine learning models for cross-sectional data.
 AutoHPSearch simplifies the process of hyperparameter optimization for various machine learning models by providing a unified interface to tune hyperparameters across multiple model types.

-AutoHPSearch also contains functionality for full end-to-end pipelines that include cleaning, parameter search, model evaluation, and automated production of data reports in markdown format.
+AutoHPSearch also contains functionality for full end-to-end pipelines that include cleaning, parameter search, model evaluation, and automated production of data reports in markdown format ([example here](https://github.com/rudyvdbrink/autohpsearch/blob/main/example_reports/data_report_v0001_20250604_085633.md)).

 The search space is navigated with grid, random, or bayesian search.
 Random search is faster but provides a less comprehensive coverage of the search space.
 CUDA-enabled computing for neural network implementations is included.